 How to Create an Error-Free Google Shopping feed for your Shopify Store?

-Step 1: Login into your Shopify store and move to the App Store to install the Google Shopping feed by AdNabu.
+Step 1: Login into your Shopify store and move to the Shopify App Store to install the AdNabu app.

 Step 2: Integrate your Shopify store with Google Merchant Center.